 Environmental works will be used on large floodplain sites like Gunbower Forest, Hattah Lakes, Lindsay and Wallpolla Islands.
 They will also be used to water smaller floodplains all along the river.

-As well as making sure the floodplains are healthy at the sites with environmental works, the SDLAM amendment retains all the environmental benefits to the river and floodplains that would have been achieved under the 2,750 GL scenario.
+As well as making sure the floodplains are healthy at the sites with environmental works, SDLAM delivers all the environmental benefits to the river and floodplains that would have been achieved under the 2,750 GL scenario.

 Many people are particularly concerned about the declining health of Coorong, Lower Lakes and Murray Mouth due to high salinity and low water levels.